What you need to know

 - If you wish to enroll in a HASS subject that is also designated as CI‑H or CI‑HW, you must use the CI‑H/HW selection tool, accessed through pre-registration.

-- Transfer credit may be used as HASS Elective subjects in fulfillment of the Requirement, but it usually cannot be used towards the Distribution component.
+- Transfer credit may be used as HASS Elective subjects in fulfillment of the Requirement, but it cannot be used towards the Distribution component.
 Contact the transfer credit examiner in the appropriate HASS field for more information.

 - In most cases, you must petition the Subcommittee on the HASS Requirement to receive credit for a subject taken at Harvard or Wellesley.